greatbsky/DockerRepos/Filebeat/README.md

-# elasticsearch
+# filebeat
-docker images of elasticsearch base on openjdk
+docker images of filebeat base on centos7

 ## Supported Tags
 latest

 ## What's in this image?
-This image contains the version 5.6.16 of elasticsearch
+This image contains the version 6.6.2 of filebeat

 ## Supported Docker Versions